Table of Contents

 If they confront you directly, that will be a more healthy outcome.
 At that point, it’s up to you to recognise that you are inviting problems in your relationship and find a way to change that behaviour that is born out of you feeling jealous.

-Dealing with Jealousy in a Long-Distance Relationship
+How to Deal with Jealousy in a Long-Distance Relationship

 - Recognise your reason for jealousy.